mirasac/compsist/README.md

 Files and exercises used in each lesson are contained in folders named with the day of the relative lesson in [ISO format](https://en.wikipedia.org/wiki/ISO_8601#Dates) for calendar dates, with dashes.

 ## Setup
-I do exercises on Google Colab.
+I do exercises on Google Colab, but I have not defined a proper workflow yet.